 The RO system designs were similar among the Proposers (in terms of number of skids, percent second pass, and maximum membrane fluxes) with some differences in the second pass arrangements and the CIP, neutralization and flush tanks.
 CDM Smith and CH2M Hill proposed to meet the water quality performance requirements of the RFP for the RO system (boron and chloride concentrations during the acceptance test) which was set at a value of 70% of the notification level while Black & Veatch and MWH proposed to exceed these requirements.
 CDM Smith, CH2M Hill and Black & Veatch chose to use Hydranautics' membranes in their designs while MWH chose Toray's membranes.
 Both of these membrane manufacturers are widely used in seawater applications.
-CDM Smith had the best permitting approach and improved upon the design and construction requirements in this area.
-CH2M Hill and Black & Veatch followed the design and construction requirements for achieving the regulatory requirements.
+CDM Smith had the best permitting approach and improved upon the design and construction requirements for achieving the regulatory requirements.
 MWH also proposed to follow the design and construction requirements for permitting but they suggested an alternative permitting approach not recommended by CDPH.